Stevrak/weatherframe/README.md

 free Mapbox key is free
 WeatherBox free key allows for current day weather, must pay for forecast (5 day) though a mock-data generator is avaliable to supplement for display

+Most of the code was built thanks to Andrew Mead's great Node course on udemy.com.
+The widget was reverse-engineered from weatherstack homepage then modified and then served with handlebars.